 I stuck around a couple more years at the University of Denver to earn my Master of Arts in Economics degree in 1985 and then went on to earn my Ph.D. in Economics from the University of Michigan in 1990.
 I met my wife while at the U. of M., and it was love at first sight!
 Er, well, it least it was at my end.
-We got married the same year I received my doctorate, and she's managed to put up with me ever since.
+We got married the same year I received my doctorate, and she has managed to put up with me ever since.
 We have one son, who is now majoring in computer science and statistics at the University of Auckland.

 After obtaining my doctorate, I worked as a visiting faculty member at Oakland University, located just outside of Detroit, while my wife was finishing up her doctorate.
 My wife then took a job as a research scientist at Brookhaven National Laboratory on Long Island, so I followed her east, first as a visiting faculty member at Bucknell University in Pennsylvania and then as a tenure-track faculty member at Dowling College on Long Island, where I started working in 1994.
 The happiest years of my adult life were the years spent on Long Island.
 Our son grew up there, and I loved my job at Dowling.
-Sad to say, things came crashing down over the spring and summer, and Dowling had to close its doors due to financial difficulties.
+Sad to say, things came crashing down in June, 2016, when Dowling had to close its doors because it went broke.
 I then became an academic refugee, and the Department of Economics here at William and Mary graciously offered me asylum as a visiting faculty member.

-My all-time favorite intellectual is Friedrich Nietzsche, an existentialist philosopher who wrote his last book in 1888, when he went insane.
-My favorite living intellectual is Kathleen Higgins, a philosophy professor at the University of Texas.
-I enjoy reading about philosophy, cosmology and history, whenever I find the opportunity to do so.
-I will be spending much of my time browsing books over in the Swem Library, especially in the vicinity of the "B" call numbers.
+My all-time favorite intellectual is Friedrich Nietzsche, an existentialist philosopher who wrote his last book in 1888, just before he went insane.
+My favorite living intellectual is actually a tie between Kathleen Higgins, a philosophy professor at the University of Texas, and David P. Levine, who wrote a great deal about economics in the past but now publishes in the area of psychology.
+I enjoy reading about philosophy and history, whenever I find the opportunity to do so.
+I will be spending much of my time browsing books over in Swem Library, especially in the vicinity of the "B" call numbers.
 If you come across me there, please do not hesitate to stop and chat.
 I do not mind the distraction at all.
 I will also be spending much of my time at the Student Recreation Center since, at my advanced age, I get achy bones if I do not work out regularly.
 You are more than welcome to join me on my workout circuit, provided you can resist the urge to laugh at the sight of me working out.

-If, for some strange reason, you would like to know about the areas I have published in, just Google "Mark Greer Google Scholar", and a link to my Google Scholar profile should appear.
-As you will see, I have been a dilatant in a small number of widely disparate fields in economics, which of course also means I'm an expert at nothing!
+If, for some strange reason, you would like to know about the areas I have published in, just set your browser to https://scholar.google.com/citations?user=I3AkrcQAAAAJ&hl=en, and a link to my Google Scholar profile should appear.
+As you will see, I have been a dilatant in a small number of disparate fields in economics.
+In other words, I am an expert at nothing.
+I pride myself, however, on being a connoisseur of beer.